krishs505/15PuzzleOnline/README.md

 # 15 Puzzle Online

 15 Puzzle Online is a real-time multiplayer version of the classic sliding tile game, built using Node.js, HTML5, and Socket.IO.
-Two players compete live to solve a generated puzzle, with synchronized board updates, real-time event handling, and a shared timer.
+Two players compete live to solve a randomly generated puzzle, with synchronized board updates, real-time event handling, and a shared timer.

 ---